awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.md

 You should attach these permissions to the user that is attempting to perform the action\.

 **Note**
-The `iam:CreateRole`, i`am:CreatePolicy`, `iam:AttachPolicy` and `iam:PassRole` permissions are not included in the AWS\-managed policies for DynamoDB\.
+The `iam:CreateRole`, `iam:CreatePolicy`, `iam:AttachPolicy` and `iam:PassRole` permissions are not included in the AWS\-managed policies for DynamoDB\.
 This is by design, because these permissions provide the possibility of privilege escalation: A user could use these permissions to create a new administrator policy, and then attach that policy to an existing role\.
 For this reason, you \(the administrator of your DAX cluster\) must explicitly add these permissions to your policy\.

 ### Troubleshooting<a name="DAX.create-cluster.iam-permissions.troubleshooting"></a>